Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Spellblade**: You can use you spellcasting ability when determening to hit and damge modifiers for this weapon.

-**Lingering Power**: After casting a spell, your next attack deals 2d6 additional psycich damage.
+**Lingering Power**: After casting a spell, your next attack deals 2d6 additional psychic damage.

 **Mageslayer**: Whenever you hit a target that is concentrating with _Lich Bane_, they have disadvantage on the conventration check, and their next spell costs 1 additional mana.